John Sandys (classicist): Life

 Born in Leicester, England on 19 May 1844, Sandys was the 4th son of Rev. Timothy Sandys (1803–1871) and Rebecca Swain (1800–1853).
 Living at first in India, Sandys returned to England at the age of eleven and was educated at the Church Missionary Society College, Islington, then at Repton School.
 In 1863, he won a scholarship to St John's College, Cambridge.

 On 17 August 1880, John married Mary Grainger Hall (1855–1937), daughter of Rev. Henry Hall (1820–1897), vicar of St Paul's Church in Cambridge.
-Mary was born in St. Albans, Hertfordshire, England, and she died in Vevey, Switzerland, where she was a resident of the Hotel du Lac at the time of her death.
+Mary was born in St Albans, Hertfordshire, and she died in Vevey, Switzerland, where she was a resident of the Hotel du Lac at the time of her death.
 She made a bequest to the Museum of Classical Archaeology, Cambridge (founded in 1884), which was the basis of a fund known as the Museum of Classical Archaeology Endowment Fund.
 John and Mary had no children.

 Sandys died on 6 July 1922 in Cambridge.
 He is buried in the Parish of the Ascension Burial Ground in Cambridge.